hdc-arizona/cfgConf/README.md

 ## Licence
 MIT.
 Click [here](LICENSE) for more details.

+## Publications
+S. Devkota, M. LeGendre, A. Kunen, P. Aschwanden, and K. E. Isaacs.
+Domain-centered support for layout, tasks, and specification for control flow graph visualization.
+Proceedings of the 10th IEEE Working Conference on Software Visualization (VISSOFT), Oct.
+2022.

 ## Acknowledgements
 This work has been supported by [NSF IIS-1844573](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1844573) and LLNS B639881 & B630670.